kacper005/flight-booking/README.md

+# Run the project

+* First time running this project, run `docker compose up` in the folder `flight-booking` (root folder).
+* If the docker image is already built, run `docker compose start` to start the container and `docker compose stop` to stop the container.

 # React + Vite

+IMPORTANT: In this version the steps in below are deprecated due to the project is now being run in Docker.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.